-This contribution is a combination of JVET-W0070 and W0109 where SPS flags of HBD are constrained for bit-depth less than or equal to 10.
+This contribution is a combination of JVET-W0070 and JVET-W0109 where SPS flags of HBD are constrained for bit-depth less than or equal to 10.

 Was presented in session 23 0820 UTC.

 It is asserted that “option 3” is reflecting the intended purpose with minimum amount of changes (setting the constraint at highest level of SPS).
 However, still some editorial changes may be desirable, e.g. not introducing variables where unnecessary.